Skip to content

 After heapifying a node, the subtree rooted at that node becomes a valid sub-heap.
 Since we traverse in reverse order, the heap is constructed "from bottom to top."

-The reason for choosing reverse order traversal is that it ensures the subtree below the current node is already a valid sub-heap, making the heapification of the current node effective.
+The reason for choosing reverse-order traversal is that it ensures the subtrees beneath the current node are already valid sub-heaps, so heapifying the current node is effective.

 It's worth noting that since leaf nodes have no children, they are naturally valid sub-heaps and do not require heapification.
-As shown in the code below, the last non-leaf node is the parent of the last node; we start from it and traverse in reverse order to perform heapification:
+As shown in the code below, the last non-leaf node is the parent of the last node; we start from that node and heapify while traversing in reverse order:

 /* Constructor, build empty heap or build heap from input list */